freebasic/fbc/fbdocs/fbdoc/readme.txt

   continue to work for years to come.

-Installing:
+Compiling:

+  Type in a command prompt in the fbdoc directory:
+    $ make
+  This will generate the "fbdoc" executable.

   o Requirements:

     - FreeBASIC Compiler version 0.17 or greater and compatible build environment.
+    - Windows or Linux OS (DOS not supported)
     - pcre
     - libcurl
     - internet connection ( optional, to download wiki pages not in SVN )

-  o Windows version:

-    - type "make TARGET=win32" in the fbdoc directory at the command prompt.
-      This will generate "fbdoc.exe"

-  o Linux version:

-    - type "make TARGET=linux" in the fbdoc directory at the command prompt.
-      This will generate "fbdoc"

-  o DOS:

-    - not supported
+    - make

 Running: